aceniccola/open_neuro_bids/README.md

 **🎉 Congratulations on completing your first MEG machine learning project!**

 *This README demonstrates a complete, professional-grade neuroimaging analysis that achieves state-of-the-art performance on a classic neuroscience problem.*

+Remember to build out the connectome on a website.
+Check features using the best feature decider (maybe random forest)